silverstripe-archive/silverstripe-googleanalytics/README.md

 <luke (at) silverstripe (dot) com>

 ## Requirements ##
-This module does not run under the 2.0.2 version of silverstripe, and requires the 2.1 release.
-This release contains code that allows modules to modify your existing site with ease.
+This module is for SilverStripe versions 2.1 to 2.3

 ## Documentation ##
 http://doc.silverstripe.com/doku.php?id=modules:newsletter